tiagodeliberali/blog/docs/multiple_consumers.md

 ### Faster than ever

-After so many changes and the introduction of many structs and concepts, how fast it can be?
-Well, again, we did some changes to the `client_test` to get some numbers.
+After so many changes and the introduction of many structs and concepts, how fast can it be?
+Well, again, we made some changes to the `client_test` to get some numbers.
 For our new test scenario, we have:

 - 1 topic with 10 partitions
 - 10 producers creating 2M messages each to different partitions
 - 10 consumers reading from different partitions
 - Batches of 30 messages on producers and consumers

-So, to `produce and consume 20 million messages`, we took `16s on average`!
+So, to `produce and consume 20 million messages`, we took '16s on average`!
 Well, it is about `1.25 million messages per second`!
 A great number, for sure!

-The interesting part is that we could expand the capacity of our system allowing the creation of multiple partitions to a single topic.
-It helps because we can introduce a real parallelization of the work, since each partition has its own lock system, we reduce the competition to own the Vec to read and write content.
+The interesting part is that we could expand our system's capacity, allowing the creation of multiple partitions to a single topic.
+It helps because we can introduce a real parallelization of the work.
+Since each partition has its own lock system, we reduce the competition to own the Vec to read and write content.